dineshpinto/market-analytics/README.md

 ## Orderbook Delta
 A trading bot for this strategy is written in Rust [here](https://github.com/dineshpinto/orderbook-delta-bot).

 The idea behind this is the concept of _mean reversion_.
-We look for large deviations in the volume delta of BTC-PERP on FTX at 0 depth.
+We look for large deviations in the volume delta of BTC-PERP on FTX at depth=1.
 These deviations could be caused by over-enthusiastic and over-leveraged market participants.

 We counter-trade those deviations, and enter short/long positions based on triggers given by a large delta (> 2 SDs) from a (10-20) period rolling bollinger band.

 The full analysis is in [notebooks/OrderbookDeltaAnalyzer.ipynb](notebooks/OrderbookDeltaAnalyzer.ipynb)